Osmaniye: History

 Although Osmaniye was probably ruled in turn by the Hittites, Persians, Byzantines and Armenians, there is nothing left to show their presence in the modern city.

 An Islamic presence was first established by the Abbasid Caliph Harun al-Rashid, auxiliaries in his army being the first Turks to fight in Anatolia.
-They obviously liked the area and following the Turkish victory over the Byzantines at Malazgirt in 1071 waves of Turkish conquest began.
+They liked the area and following the Turkish victory over the Byzantines at Malazgirt in 1071 waves of Turkish conquest began.
 The Nur Mountains were settled by the Ulaşlı tribe of the Turkmens.

 The Ulaşlı remained the dominant local power into the period of the Ottoman Empire and were even involved in the Celali uprisings, during a period of crisis for the Ottomans in the 17th century.
 Eventually, in 1865 the Ottoman general Derviş Paşa was charged with bringing law and order to the Çukurova.
 He established his headquarters in the Osmaniye villages of Dereobası, Fakıuşağı and Akyar and brought the Ulaşlı down from the mountains to the village of Hacıosmanlı.
 This eventually became the province of Osmaniye.
 It was named as Cebeli Bereket during the Ottoman period and was renamed after the formation of the Republic of Turkey in 1923.

 Between 1924 and 1933 the city of Osmaniye was the capital of the province of the same name.
 However, in 1933 the province was abolished and Osmaniye became the district governorate for Adana province.
 Then in 1996 Osmaniye was reinstated as Turkey's 80th province with the city of Osmaniye as its capital.
 Since then it has received more investment for infrastructure and now feels more like a city than the market town of old.